ZhengdiYu/Arbitrary-Hands-3D-Reconstruction/README.md

 pip install -r requirements.txt
 ```

-For rendering and visualization on headless server, please consider install `pytorch3d` follow [the official instruction](https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md).
+For rendering and visualization on headless server, please consider install `pytorch3d` follow [the official instruction](https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md) and set `renderer` to `pytorch3d` in `configs/demo.yml`.
 Note that `pyrender` can only be used on desktop.

 ### Pre-trained model and data
 - Register and download [MANO](https://mano.is.tue.mpg.de/) model.
 Put `MANO_LEFT.pkl` and `MANO_RIGHT.pkl` in `mano/`